MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ---
-title: Cloud App Security REST API
+title: Defender for Cloud Apps REST API
-description: This article describes how to interact with Cloud App Security over HTTPS. ms.date: 03/27/2020 ms.topic: reference
+description: This article describes how to interact with Defender for Cloud Apps over HTTPS. ms.date: 03/27/2020 ms.topic: reference
 ---
-# Cloud App Security REST API
+# Defender for Cloud Apps REST API

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article describes how to interact with Cloud App Security over HTTPS.
+This article describes how to interact with Defender for Cloud Apps over HTTPS.

-The Microsoft Cloud App Security API provides programmatic access to Cloud App Security through REST API endpoints.
-Applications can use the API to perform read and update operations on Cloud App Security data and objects.
-For example, the Cloud App Security API supports the following common operations for a user object:
+The Microsoft Defender for Cloud Apps API provides programmatic access to Defender for Cloud Apps through REST API endpoints.
+Applications can use the API to perform read and update operations on Defender for Cloud Apps data and objects.
+For example, the Defender for Cloud Apps API supports the following common operations for a user object:

 - Upload log files for Cloud Discovery
 - Generate block scripts